faryabiLab/chromatin-traces-vis/README.md

 This is a web application to visualize chromatin traces and provide interactive features which can be accessed at https://faryabilab.github.io/chromatin-traces-vis/

+### How to use it
+1. Upload csv file with the following format
+    -   fov: field of view
+    -   s: allele
+    -   x,y,z: coordinates
+    -   readout: step
+2. By default, only odd readouts are plotted.
+Click on plot all points to plot all readouts.
+3. Click Import CSV to import your file
+4. Select fov and input allele number that you want to see
+5. Click on the heatmap to highlight the corresponding pairs of vertices
+6. Click on the vertices in the 3D model to see the pairwise distance

 ### Technology

 Web framework: React.js